Greenstand/treetracker-infrastructure/api_gateway/README.md

 1. Install helm 3 if not present, brew install helm on mac
 1. Install ansible if not present

+### Decrypting the ansible secrets

+To use ansible vault to run the auth playbook, you'll need to pass `--vault-password-file password_file` to the ansible-playbook command, where `password_file` contains just the password to decrypt the encryptes `*-values.enc` file
 #### Connect and install helm chart using ansible
 1. Use `doctl auth init` and pass your DO API key
 1. Save the kubeconfig relevant to the cluster, e.g. `doctl kubernetes cluster kubeconfig save dev-k8s-treetracker`
     1. Switch to the context if not already switched, e.g. kubectl config set-context do-sfo2-dev-k8s-treetracker
 1. Run ansible to install ambassador helm chart `ansible-playbook ambassador-playbook.yml`
 1. Ambassador is deployed!
     1. Ambassdor is deployed!
 Ambassador metrics are also exposed and are being scraped by Prometheus.
 1. Set up the dns record for this api gateway
     1. cd terraform/development (all dns managed here at this time)
     1. domain to dns.tf
     1. apply terraform
 1. Connect to Ambassador and set up SSL
-    1. edctl login ${domain name}
+    1. edgectl login ${domain name}
     1. click through
     1. add the host you configured in the last step and get an ssl certificate